akruczek/Sit-On-Chair---Site-Project/README.md

-# Sit-On-Chair---Site-Project
+# Site-Project---Sit-on-chair
-Sit On Chair
+Sit on chair Site